seas-cs32/py2cpp/5CClasses/lesson/instructions.md

 void my_func(void) {
     // Declare two pointer variables
-    char *pstring;           // A pointer to an array of characters double **double parray;  // A pointer to an array of pointers!
+    char *pstring;           // A pointer to an array of characters double **parray;         // A pointer to an array of pointers!

     // Dynamically allocate the 1D array, which is straightforward pstring = new char[72];